 In 2018, the Old Village Hall was listed in the State and the National Register of Historic Places.
 Prominently located by the Neosho Mill Pond, this building stands in tribute to the rich history of our area.

 Erected 2020 by Neosho Rubicon Historical Society and Museum.
 (Marker Number 589.)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Wisconsin Historical Society series list.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 War Memorial (approx. 6.2 miles away); Westphal Mansion Inn (approx. 7 miles away); Lohr’s Gas Station (approx. 7.1 miles away); The Schwartz Ballroom (approx. 7.1 miles away); Willard R. Amidon Home (approx. 7.1 miles away); Schwartz Family House (approx. 7.3 miles away); “Kissel” (approx. 7.4 miles away); St. Lawrence Church (approx. 10.2 miles away).

 Credits.
-This page was last revised on August 27, 2020.
+This page was last revised on January 25, 2021.
 It was originally submitted on August 26, 2020, by Fitzie Heimdahl of Eau Claire, Wisconsin.
-This page has been viewed 160 times since then and 9 times this year.
+This page has been viewed 178 times since then and 27 times this year.
+Last updated on January 25, 2021, by Fitzie Heimdahl of Eau Claire, Wisconsin.
 Photos: 1, 2. submitted on August 26, 2020, by Fitzie Heimdahl of Eau Claire, Wisconsin. • Mark Hilton was the editor who published this page.